reposense/RepoSense/docs/dg/devOpsGuide.md

 ## GitHub Actions

 [GitHub Actions](https://docs.github.com/en/actions) is a platform that is used by RepoSense for running the test suite and is primarily used for continuous integration and testing.
-The test suite is is stored in `.github/workflows/` and comprises of:
+The test suite is stored in `.github/workflows/` and comprises of:

 - Unit tests (in `src/tests/`)
 - System tests (in `src/systemtest/`)